-Following the second phase of the construction, the construction of houses in the northwestern area of the site, known as Phase III, will commence.
+9.3.13 Following the second phase of the construction, the construction of houses in the northwestern area of the site, known as Phase III (except the 6 units immediately adjacent to the WRA), will commence.
 These houses are situated at a greater distance from the main part of the WRA when comparing with Phase IV.
-Only 6 housing units in Phase III are in close proximity to the WRA, specifically the reedbed, which is considered to be less susceptible to the construction activities than the primary usage of the water zones within the core part of the WRA by waterbirds.
 Unlike other construction of residential towers of other projects, the construction of Phase III does not require any percussive piling works, which are typically the primary sources of noise in construction.
 Instead, the main construction activities involve excavation during footing works, material loading and unloading, and concreting during superstructure works.
 While these activities may generate some noise and cause disturbances, the noise level is significantly lower compared to the loud noise produced by percussive piling.
 Additionally, the temporary hoarding between the WRA and the residential area acts as a barrier, further reducing potential impacts.
 As a result, it is not expected that the construction of Phase III will have significant negative effects on the establishment period of the WRA.